Search icon

 BA GradDipEd MEDL MRE MACE

-Mr Leddie was educated at Sydney Grammar and holds a Master of Educational Leadership and a Master of Religious Education from the Australian Catholic University and Boston College.
-Recently he completed the Business Executive Program at the Stanford Business School where he focused on developing innovative practices, strategic leadership in dynamic environments, managing bias in strategic judgement and strategic crisis management.
+Mr. Leddie’s own education reflects his dedication to lifelong learning.
+He attended Sydney Grammar School and holds dual master’s degrees: a Master of Educational Leadership and a Master of Religious Education, earned through the Australian Catholic University and Boston College.
+Most recently, he completed the prestigious Business Executive Program at Stanford Business School, focusing on innovative practices, strategic leadership, managing bias in decision-making, and crisis management.

 BEd MEd